invibeme/slate/source/includes/_tax_calculation.md

 To get taxes you have to specify a bunch of fields common for every location and some fields that are required for a specific region or province.
 Check the sections below to get details.
+**Important: the calculator supports age exemptions only.
+So you don't need pass people with other exemptions kinds to the calculator.**

 The common fields are: